 So how can companies shift the conversation and get the biggest bang for their TPCRM buck?

 “Collecting data is time-consuming, and analyzing that data is complex.
-Ultimately, TPCRM is about understanding the data and doing something about it.
-FIrst, we have to consider the value at risk– the business disruptions, the data loss, and the material impact on our business.
+Ultimately, third-party cyber risk management is about understanding the data and doing something about it.
+First, you have to consider the value at risk– the business disruptions, the data loss, and the material impact on your business.
 Then, place a monetary value on that risk and the likelihood of experiencing a material loss.
 It’s essential to understand where risk lies, given the volume of third parties you have,” explained Rich.

 “When information is already on an Exchange, it takes the administrative work away.
 Now you’re able to make material decisions vs. spending all the time collecting the data– this is the way of the future,” added Fred.

 Without the right data, it’s very difficult to make the right decisions.